brunovcg/terret-assignment/README.md

 4- Created a couple of reusable UI components and utilities in order to reuse code
 5- Declared a global style with css variants to help keep standardization and a design system
 6- Services holds the layer of the third party api and data manipulation needed to render as customHooks
-7- Used React Charts to meet the requirements.
+7- Implemented a Typography component to better standartize font 8- Used React Charts to meet the requirements.
 I applied a lazy loading since this lib is big and this app is a Client Side SPA.
 This way we can separate better the bundles.
 In a big application that can make a difference

 ## Faced challenges